Due to the current COVID-19 pandemic and the start of a new school year, we have moved the start date of this course to mid-September.

 Through a combination of online lectures and experiential learning, Vermont Abenaki Artists Association and Abenaki Arts & Education Center scholars, historians, and culture bearers will present this vibrant regional culture that reaches back nearly 13,000 years and continues today.

 Presenting Abenaki Culture in the Classroom, now in its fourth year, provides teachers and homeschoolers a deeper understanding of how Indigenous culture continues to thrive in the 21st century.
 Sessions include history and stereotypes; new resources being developed for use in classrooms and online; age-appropriate activities; and how teachers can better support Abenaki and other Native students while presenting American history and additional academic content areas.
 The program also includes a virtual exploration of the exhibit Nebizun: Water is Life.
 Join us to learn about Abenaki culture, discuss the “Flexible Pathways” initiative, and explore new resources and techniques that help students in all settings

 Presented in online course format for the first time, this course is an academically rigorous course that will be presented through 24 hours of required online class meetings and 21 hours of independent study.
 In addition, participants will have coursework to prepare for class meetings that they should expect to spend 8-10 hours on weekly.
-Participants will meet for eight required online classes .
-Each class session will meet for three hours on Sundays.
+Participants will meet for eight required online classes (see dates above).
+Each online class session will meet for three hours on Sundays.

 Course participants are expected to complete approx. 30 pages of required reading before the first class and will be given a syllabus with weekly assignments and activities.
 Our class projects include one reflection essay completed at the start of this course and one final paper to be submitted by December 15, 2020.
 See below for the pre-reading list – required and recommended texts.
 This course is presented through a partnership between the Vermont Abenaki Artists Association, Abenaki Arts & Education Center and Lake Champlain Maritime Museum.